area17/twill/README.md

 });
 ```

 A few CRUD controllers require that your model to have a field in the database with a specific name: `published` and `position`, so stick with those column names if you are going to use publication status and sortable listings.
-When using the block editor, you can name the field that will content the blocks json whatever you want but it's type should be `json`.
+When using the block editor, you can name the field that will contains the blocks json whatever you want but it's type should be `json`.

 #### Models